-On May 9, 2022, the Company announced it has entered into a definitive agreement to acquire a 100% interest in the Maybrun Property, a gold-copper property located approximately 80 km southeast of Kenora, Ontario, through the acquisition of Lion Rock Resources Inc. ("Lion Rock").
-The Company has entered into a share exchange agreement dated May 6, 2022 (the "Agreement") with Lion Rock and the shareholders of Lion Rock, pursuant to which the Company has agreed to acquire all of the issued and outstanding common shares of Lion Rock in exchange for the issuance of 5,000,000 common shares of the Company to the shareholders of Lion Rock and the issuance of 200,000 common shares of the Company to the former vendors of the Maybrun Property (the "Transaction").
-In conjunction with the Transaction, the Company intends to apply for reactivation as a Tier 2 issuer on the TSX Venture Exchange (the "TSXV").
+On July 8, 2022, the Company announced closing of its acquisition of a 100% interest in the Maybrun Property, a gold-copper property located approximately 80 kilometres southeast of Kenora, Ontario, through the acquisition of Lion Rock Exploration Inc. ("Privco").
+The Company acquired all of the issued and outstanding common shares of Privco in exchange for the issuance of 5,000,000 common shares of the Company to the shareholders of Privco and the issuance of 200,000 common shares of the Company to the Maybrun Property.